Dr. Amy Hodges

 - Texas A&M University at Qatar, Instructional Assistant Professor, 2016-present

 - MIT/Singapore University of Technology and Design, Postdoctoral Associate, 2015-2016

 - Texas A&M University at Qatar, Postdoctoral Associate, 2013-2015

 - University of Arkansas, Instructor & Writing Center Tutor, 2005-2013

-- Hodges, A. and Kent, B. (2016).
+- Hodges, A. and Kent, B. (2017).
 Hybrid Writing Positions within WAC/WID Initiatives: Connecting Faculty Writing Expectations and MENA Cultures.
 In L. Arnold, A. Nebel, and L. Ronesi (Eds.), Emerging Writing Research from the Middle East-North Africa Region.
-WAC Clearinghouse International Exchanges on the Study of Writing series, WAC Clearinghouse and Parlor Press.
+International Exchanges on the Study of Writing Series, WAC Clearinghouse and Parlor Press.
 201-215.

 - Hodges, A. and Rudd, M. (2014).
 Isn’t Everyone a Plagiarist?: Teaching Plagiarism IS Teaching Culture.
 In L. Seawright (Ed.), Going Global: Transnational Perspectives on Globalization, Language, and Education.
 Newcastle upon Tyne, UK: Cambridge Scholars Publishing.
 192-217.